What is Gene Therapy?

 What is a gene and how does it work?

 Genes contain instructions for the cell on how to make proteins.
-Proteins are necessary to perform most life functions.
+Proteins are needed to perform most life functions.
 Genes tell cells how to work, control our growth and development, and determine what we look like and how our bodies work.
 They also play a role in the repair of damaged cells and tissues.

 What is gene therapy?